wp-plugins/simple-fields/readme.txt

 == Changelog ==

+#### Version 1.1.1
+- Fixed: styles and scripts where not outputed on all post types

 #### Version 1.1
 - Added: new field type "Date and Time Picker".
 It's a better version of the Date field.
 With this new field type you can choose to have a date picker, time picker, or a picker with both date and time.
 The saved values are stored in ISO 8601-format in the database, so they should be fine to sort posts by when using wp_query.